NYCIST/macadmin-tools/README.md

 ## Jamf-Specific Tools

 - **[cachecheck](https://github.com/krypted/cachecheck)**: Extension attribute to check which Caching Server a Mac is using.
+- **[CommunityPatch](https://github.com/brysontyrrell/CommunityPatch)**: CommunityPatch is a free, open-source, external patch source for Jamf Pro administrators to publish patch definitions they maintain for the broader Jamf community to subscribe to.
+Access CommunityPatch using an Apple ID, and then create and manage API tokens to interact with the service API.
 - **[git2jss](https://github.com/gkluoe/git2jss)**: Python script to bring your Jamf Pro server scripts and extension attributes into version/change control.
 When changes are committed, can sync the changed scripts and EAs back into Jamf.
 - **[Jackalope Slack](https://marketplace.jamf.com/details/jackalope-slack/)**: A Slack app to receive notifications on events from your Jamf Pro Server to any number of Slack channels on your Slack Team.
 - **[jamf2snipe](https://github.com/ParadoxGuitarist/jamf2snipe)**: Python script for syncing Macs from a Jamf Pro instance to a [Snipe-IT](https://snipeitapp.com/) asset management instance.